amitrawat8/PostEvent/README.md

 ## PostEvent
 You can consider PostEvent as a lightweight communication channel for passing data within activities, or services, or fragments or between any of them.
-Think of EventBus as an underlying layer in your app which is independent of any active activities or services or fragments and their lifecycle.
+Think of PostEvent as an underlying layer in your app which is independent of any active activities or services or fragments and their lifecycle.

 ### Step 1.
 Add the JitPack repository to your build file
 Add it in your root build.gradle at the end of repositories: